danstis/go-nitrado/README.md

 Go library for accessing the [nitrado.net](https://doc.nitrado.net/) API.

-**Note:** go-nitrado is currently in development, so its API may have slightly breaking changes if we find better ways of doing things.
+**Note:** go-nitrado is currently in development, so its API may have breaking changes.

 ## Usage